ouailderghal/dotfiles/README.md

 **Prerequisites:**

 - Make sure you have `stow` installed on your system.
-If you are using Debian, you can install it by running the command: `sudo apt install stow`.
+If you are using Arch, you can install it by running the command: `sudo pacman -S stow`.

 **Steps:**